Fission and fusion of heavy nuclei induced by the passage of a radiation-mediated shock in BNS mergers: Numerical results

 \section{Numerical results}

-In this section we present solutions of the shock equations, Eqs. \eqref{eq:Gauss}-\eqref{eq:4}, for different compositions of the upstream gas.
+In this section, we present the solution of the shock equations, Eqs. \eqref{eq:Gauss}-\eqref{eq:4}.
 To illustrate the basic properties of the solution we begin with a simple example of a pure hydrogen-helium ($H-He$) mixture.
-We then present solutions for solar composition (full and $H$-stripped), and finally for r-process elemental abundances anticipated in BNS merger ejecta.
+We then present solutions for solar composition and for r-process elemental abundances anticipated in BNS merger ejecta.
 In all of these examples, the shock velocity is taken to be $\beta_u=0.3$.
-The ion-ion collision energies and collision rates are calculated in the immediate downstream by employing the equations derived in Sec. \ref{collision}.
+The same case studies will be employed in subsequent sections, where friction (Sec. \ref{friction}) and pairs (Sec. \ref{pairs_role}) will be included in the model, changing the shock structure in different regimes.